Matching wits with wildlife, braving the elements, testing themselves — a new generation is discovering a passion for hunting!

 There is no minimum age for hunting in New Hampshire.
 Youth hunters (under the age of 16) may hunt during all regular hunting seasons when accompanied by a properly licensed adult hunter who is at least 18 years of age.
 All N.H. hunting rules apply.

 “Accompanied” means within sight and hearing, excluding electronic devices, when actual physical direction and control can be affected.
-A properly licensed adult is one who possesses any and all licenses/permits needed for the species being hunted and the method being used by the youth hunter.
+A properly licensed adult is one who possesses any license or permit needed for the species being hunted and the method being used by the youth hunter.

 No regular N.H. hunting or archery license is required for hunters under 16 years of age, but there are certain tags youth must possess — see chart on Licenses & Fees for required licenses and permits.

 All deer, bear, and turkey must be tagged and registered according to rules applying to those species for adults.
-Deer taken by youth hunters should be tagged with the SPECIAL DEER tag.
+Deer taken by youth hunters should be tagged with the SPECIAL DEER tag printed on Special Deer Tag of this digest.
 Adult hunters who have filled their tags are allowed to accompany a youth hunter, but the adult may not possess a firearm or take any game.
-Youths may use a crossbow during the youth weekend for deer, and during the youth weekend for turkey.
+Youths may use a crossbow during the youth weekend for deer and during the youth weekend for turkey.

 Hunter Education is not required for youth hunters under age 16, but youths should try to complete the Hunter Education course sometime between the age of 12 and their 16th birthday; that way, they’ll have the required Hunter Education certification when they apply for their first hunting license after they turn 16.